 4. Design facilitates and tells a story

-Design can be used to tell a story by strategically using elements like colour, typography, layout, and visuals to guide the viewer’s attention and evoke emotions.
-In a report, design sets the tone, emphasising key data points while creating a flow that naturally leads the client through the narrative.
+Design can be used to tell a story by strategically using elements like color, typography, layout, and visuals to guide the viewer’s attention and evoke emotions.
+In a report, design sets the tone, emphasizing key data points while creating a flow that naturally leads the client through the narrative.

-Data visualisation is subjective and can strategically be used to communicate a narrative.
-The data used and the way in which it is put together can guide the viewer to see patterns or draw certain conclusions.
+Data visualization is subjective and can strategically be used to communicate a narrative.
+The data used, and the way in which it is put together can guide the viewer to see patterns or draw certain conclusions.

-Colour, layout, and text elements can influence how infographics are understood and perceived.
-By using well-designed visuals like graphs and charts, complex data becomes more digestible, memorable and impactful.
+Color, layout, and text elements can influence how infographics are understood and perceived.
+By using well-designed visuals like graphs and charts, complex data becomes more digestible, memorable, and impactful.
 Intentional design can make the report feel cohesive, turning raw information into a compelling narrative that resonates with the client, allowing them to better understand the impact of your work.

 See more examples of well-designed annual reports here.